 A stark contrast to the three Kinders, the Saaens were eager to put anything and everything in their mouths.
 Like a toddler you keep having to say “no” to as you pull them away from sticking their finger in the electrical socket, putting their hand on the burner, or trying to eat something that is without a doubt inedible, Pan and Demi were trouble (but in the most adorable way).

 Over the summer months, I expanded the overall goat area to give them more grass.
 The youngsters were adept at pointing out every slightly loose spot in the fence line, going under it, and letting themselves into the backyard (which has rhododendrons – a plant poisonous to goats) or into the main yard and in the barn where they tried to consume bailing string out of the trash.
 They even wandered into the chicken coop and tried to convince us we should allow them to try out the taste of paint.
 Much to their dismay, the answer was “no”.
+It is likely that a strong fence will be needed soon to prevent animals from eating poisonous plants and trash.
+Also, building a high and durable fence at the earliest might require assistance from a reputed firm (similar to “sheffield fencing company“).

 I have often been asked, knowing what I know now about the different breeds, would I get the same ones?
 Probably.
 Although Feline, Pasha, and Magda are more independent and not quite what we expected (though Pasha often tries his best to be cuddly – even though he has a decent set of horns), I wouldn’t trade them for the world.
 Likewise, with Pan and Demi.
 Their jubilant spirit and sweet nature are exactly what we needed to add to the farm, especially during such a time of uncertainty, chaos, and hardship.